calint/glos/src/README.md

 * `unsigned` is used where negative values do not make sense
 * use of public members in classes
   - public members are moved to private scope when not used outside the class
-  - when change to a public member triggers other actions, accessors are written, and member is moved to private scope
+  - when a change to a public member triggers other actions, accessors are written, and member is moved to private scope
 * `++i` instead of `i++`
   - for consistency with incrementing iterators, all increments and decrements are done in prefix
 * all class members and variables are initialized for clarity although redundant, such as `std::string s = "";` or `std::string s{};` instead of simply `std::string s;`